mrankitvish/basic-banking-program-in-python/README.md

 # basic-banking-program-in-python
-# this simple banking program wriiten in python
+# this is simple banking program written in python
 # you can use it for you university/collage project as well
 # don't forget to STAR